Hats-Protocol/hats-zodiac/README.md

 #### Security Considerations

-- Delegatecalls can modify Safe state if not properly restricted
+- Delegatecalls can modify Safe state if not properly restricted.
+Owners should NOT approve delegatecall targets that enable the following:
+  - Directly modifying any of the Safe's state, including the Safe's nonce.
+  - Additional delegatecalls.
+For example, the MultiSend library that is *not* MultiSendCallOnly should not be approved.
-- HSG validates that approved delegatecalls don't modify critical Safe parameters
+- HSG validates that approved delegatecalls don't modify critical Safe parameters, but relies on the Safe' nonce to do so.
 - Direct calls to the Safe are always prohibited

 ### Contract Ownership